danizen/confsecrets/README.md

 The goal of this project is to provide APIs that wrap the simplest solutions that are actually solutions, namely:
- - Keeping passwords as encrypted values on the filesystem, in the code, or in S3 objects
+ - Keeping passwords as encrypted values on the filesystem, with a passphrase in the code.

-Some secrets may be different from passwords, but that is the blue sky future.
+Future versions will add the ability to keep the encrypted material in S3, or another cloud storage provider, and to keep the passphrase from which a key is derived also in cloud storage.

 ## Other Tools